 The way I phrased this was really stupid; I said something like, "What if there was a sex test, and if you pass it, you get a sex license?
 Wouldn't that be better than having an age of consent?"
 This was a stupid explanation, because it completely left out all of the nuance of what I was actually trying to say.

 The person I was arguing with was mortified, and asked, "What if a 14-year-old passed the test?
-Would you permit them to sex?"
+Would you permit them to have sex?"
 It was an invalid question, because no 14-year-old could possibly mentally develop fast enough to pass the brain-scan test.
 It simply would never happen.
 But, because I was in "Contrarian Mode" and just wanted to contradict everything this person said, I simply responded, "Yeah!
 If the test is designed to prove something objectively true, then it must be objectively true!"
 Which has created a false narrative that I think 14-year-olds should be allowed to have sex.

 In short, everything I said during that conversation was said purely to be contrarian and contradictory towards my opponent so that I could feel like I was "winning" the arguement.
 I don't stand by those statements; they are as meaningless as any other statement that you might make in a moment of anger when you're in a heated debate with someone.

 After hearing this, my opponent expressed an intention to screenshot the e-mails we'd exchanged, and post the screenshots publicly in order to "expose" me as an evil pedophile.
 As soon as I was aware that this person was planning to spread bizarre propaganda and smear my name, I wrote a pre-emptive response where I summarized the entire situation so that they couldn't create a false narrative about me.

 Unfortunately, ill-meaning individuals cropped my post to create a false narrative that I want to abolish the age of consent and replace it with "sex licenses".